inclyc/c2wit/README.md

 ## Testing

-This project cherry-picks the LLVM test suite here, requiring FileCheck and lit.
-FileCheck should be installed via your package manager, for example `llvm-*-tools` on Debian-based systems.
+This project cherry-picks the LLVM test suite here, requiring `FileCheck` and `lit`. `FileCheck` should be installed via your package manager, for example `llvm-*-tools` on Debian-based systems.
 Install `lit` via pip.

 ```
 pip install lit